microsoft/service-fabric-cli/src/README.rst

 Unreleased
 ----------
+- Added move replica partition commands.
+Move primary and secondary replica commands will be available in the Service fabric runtime 6.5 version.
+Move instance command will be available in the Service fabric runtime 8.0 version. (#207)
 - Updating 'application upload' native imagestore application upload to parallelize uploads, greatly reducing overall upload time for applications with many smaller files.
 Also improving progress log shown by flag '--show-progress'. (#223)

 11.0.0